-NOTE: This line item is EXCLUDED from the indirect cost base.
+NOTE: All tuition and different fees are EXCLUDED from the indirect cost base.

 BACKGROUND CHECKS

 As part of the University of Tennessee's commitment to safe working conditions and to reduce child abuse, neglect, and harm, UT Policy SA0575 requires background checks for all new hires to screen UT employees or those operating under its auspices.
 Costs are as follows: